Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Introduction

 The following sections are organized as follows.
-In Section \ref{sect:main_result}, we motivate the definition of our NPLRT and establish the asymptotic distribution of the NPLRT statistic under the null hypothesis and the consistency of the test in the alternative hypothesis under general conditions.
-In Section \ref{sect:shape}, we specifically discuss the average log-likelihood ratio for $k$-monotone (including $1$-monotone and completely monotone) and log-concave densities, where we also establish a rate of convergence of the maximum likelihood estimator for the $k$-monotone densities.
+In Section \ref{sect:main_result}, we introduce our NPLRT and establish the asymptotic distribution of the NPLRT statistic under the null hypothesis, as well as the consistency of the test under the alternative hypothesis, given general conditions.
+In Section \ref{sect:shape}, we specifically discuss the average log-density ratio for $k$-monotone (including $1$-monotone and completely monotone) and log-concave densities under the null and alternative hypotheses, where we also establish a rate of convergence for the maximum likelihood estimator for $k$-monotone densities under relaxed conditions.
 Section \ref{sect:bootstrap} discusses a valid bootstrap procedure.
-In Section \ref{sect:simulation}, simulation studies are performed to evaluate the performance of the test in different situations.
-Some technical results, proofs and additional numerical results are given in the Supplementary Material.
+In Section \ref{sect:simulation}, simulation studies are performed to evaluate the performance of the test in various situations.
+Conclusion and additional remarks are provided in Section \ref{sect:discussion}.
+All proofs of the theoretical results, along with some real data illustrations of our tests, are presented in the appendix.